 Many root vegetables are high in yang energy

 HOW DO I KNOW IF I’M YANG-DEFICIENT?

 Are you often cold?
 Incorporating warming foods into your diet can help stave off cold-related illnesses.
 Common manifestations of insufficient yang include cold hands, feet, or body.
 Chinese practitioners say stomach pain, fluid retention, sore joints and general lack of energy are also signs of too little yang.

 WHY SEASONAL EATING CAN HELP

 Before there was long distance (refrigerated) transportation, the seasons defined what we ate.
 I can still remember when stores sold green grapes in the summer and switched to red grapes in the fall.
-However, today I’m as guilty as the next person, buying blueberries all year out of season.
-But, I pay for it in mealy texture, smaller size and overall lack of flavor.
+However, today I’m as guilty as the next person, buying blueberries year-round out of season.
+This is not how nature intended things to be.

 Garlic exhibits ‘warming’ qualities